Bounded Littlewood identities: Character identities for affine Lie algebras

-\subsec{Character identities for affine Lie algebras} We will only define the bare minimum of notation needed, and for a more comprehensive introduction to the representation theory of affine Lie algebras we refer the reader to \cite{Carter05,Kac90}.
+We will only define a minimum of notation needed to state our results, and for a more comprehensive introduction to the representation theory of affine Lie algebras we refer the reader to \cite{Carter05,Kac90}.